Phil Scott

-Philip Brian Scott (born August 4, 1958) is an American politician, businessman, and stock car racer who has served as the 82nd governor of Vermont since 2017.
-A member of the Republican Party, he was elected governor in the 2016 general election with 53% of the vote.
-He was reelected in 2018 with 55.2% of the vote; in 2020 with 68.5%; and in 2022 with 69.2% of the vote and a margin of 46%, the largest of any Vermont gubernatorial election since 1996, and the largest for a Republican since 1950.
-Scott was the 81st lieutenant governor of Vermont from 2011 to 2017 and a state senator representing the Washington County district from 2001 to 2011.
+Philip Brian Scott (born August 4, 1958) is an American politician, businessman, and stock car racer who has served since 2017 as the 82nd governor of Vermont.
+A member of the Republican Party, he was a representative for the Washington District in the Vermont Senate from 2001 to 2011 and the 81st lieutenant governor of Vermont from 2011 to 2017.

+Scott was first elected governor of Vermont in the 2016 general election, and was reelected in 2018, 2020, 2022, and 2024.
+Scott's 2024 margin of victory is the largest in any Vermont gubernatorial election since 1946.
+As of 2025, Scott is the second-longest serving incumbent governor in the U.S.

-Regarded as one of the nation's most popular governors, Scott is considered a moderate and is the only Republican elected to a statewide office in Vermont as of 2023.
+One of the nation's most popular governors, Scott is often described as a moderate Republican.

 Early life

 Philip B. Scott was born on August 4, 1958, in Barre, Vermont, the son of Marian (Beckley) and Howard Roy Scott (1914–1969).
-His father was disabled after being wounded while serving in World War II and later worked as vehicle permit supervisor for the state highway department.
+His father was disabled after being wounded while serving in World War II and later worked as a vehicle permit supervisor for the state highway department.
 In 1973, Scott's mother married Robert F. Dubois (1919–1983).

-Scott graduated from Barre's Spaulding High School in 1976, and is a 1980 graduate of the University of Vermont, where he received a Bachelor of Science degree in industrial education.
+Scott graduated from Barre's Spaulding High School in 1976.
+Scott is a 1980 graduate of the University of Vermont, where he received a Bachelor of Science degree in industrial education.